abhishekguha95/NPTEL_assignments/README.md

-# Solutions to coding assignments of NPTEL courses.
+# Coding assignments of NPTEL courses.